Lavoy3/TPA_skript_MC/README.md

 1. **Install Skript** (≥ 2.7) on your Spigot/Paper server.
 2. Drop `tpa.sk` into `plugins/Skript/scripts/`.
-3. Run `/skript reload TPA-System` from console or in-game.
+3. Run `/skript reload TPA` from console or in-game.

 _No addons required — everything uses native Skript JSON._